robertmarsal/RbComment/README.md

 ## Notes

-If you are using the BjyAuthorize module (or any other route restricting module) make sure the route `rbcomment` is publicly accessible.
+* If you are using the BjyAuthorize module (or any other route restricting module) make sure the route `rbcomment` is publicly accessible.

+* This module assumes you have a database adapter configured.